sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Events and Listners.md

   last_name: ''
 ---
 Spring has inbuilt support for publishing and listing events.
-In layman term if you want to understand what is event and listenr is then, you can thik as somebody shouts your name and said hi and you listned to it and you want to give a reply or not it's upto you.
-Here you become a listner listneing on your name event.
+In layman term if you want to understand what is event and listener is then, you can think as somebody shouts your name and said hi and you listener to it and you want to give a reply or not it's upto you.
+Here you become a listener listening on your name event.

-Spring provides following interfaces and equivalent annotations which you can implement to make event and listern classes.
+Spring provides following interfaces and equivalent annotations which you can implement to make event and listener classes.
 * ApplicationEvent or //simply nothing any object can be published from Spring 4.2+
 * ApplicationEventPublisher
 * ApplicationListner or @EventListener

-There three parties classes in Event and listern mechanism.
+There three parties classes in Event and listener mechanism.
 SomeEvent, SomeEventListner, SomeEventData

 ### Old way
 {% highlight JAVA %}